How to Make a Pool Noodle Christmas Ornament Wreath

 Whether you use bits of garland or small picks, take the opportunity to fill in smaller gaps with other decorative bits.

-Small berries, tinsel, tiny ornaments…anything festive to fill in gaps and add festive texture!
+Small berries, pine cones, tinsel, tiny ornaments…anything festive to fill in gaps and add festive texture!

 Small ornaments in different colors, sizes, and textures.